 Quettra has recently published a study on mobile marketing that confirms the biggest problem currently faced by mobile applications: low user retention.
-It carries out a comparison between apps located in different Android rankings and it may come as a surprise (or not!) that the most popular − those located in the Top 10 − have not only obtained more downloads that the others but have also managed to enjoy a much higher user retention rate.
+It carries out a comparison between apps located in different Android rankings and it may come as a surprise (or not!) that the most popular − those located in the Top 10 − have not only obtained more downloads than the others but have also managed to enjoy a much higher user retention rate.
 The last group (Next 5000 Apps) can be found at the other extreme.
 This group is made up of apps that have a user retention rate of just 13.62%.

 Let’s illustrate this with some numbers